 We caught up with Lucy Mullins – a 24 year old architecture graduate from the UK – who ventured out to New Zealand with nothing but herself, a working holiday visa and her backpack.
-With no plans and no itinerary, she had no clue how she was going to get from A to B. Luckily, she stumbled upon the Stray shop, bought a Essentials + Far North pass and the rest is history.
+With no plans and no itinerary, she had no clue how she was going to get from A to B. Luckily, she stumbled upon the Stray shop, booked a North Island Stray tour and the rest is history.
 She gives us the lowdown on what it’s really like to travel solo with Stray…

 Were you nervous about travelling solo?